Soft Particles and Infinite-Dimensional Geometry: Abelian gauge theory

 In the quantum theory, $S$-matrix elements $\langle \cdot \rangle_{\mathcal{C}}$ carry an extra label corresponding to the boundary condition \eqref{eq:abelianBC}.
 Since that boundary condition spontaneously breaks $\mathcal{G}\to U(1)$, there is an associated Goldstone boson $C_a(x)$ for the coset.
 Under large gauge transformations

-so this degree of freedom indeed behaves like a Goldstone boson for the infinite-dimensional group $\mathcal{G}$.
+so this degree of freedom indeed behaves like a Goldstone boson\footnote{This use of the term ``Goldstone boson'' simply refers to a flat direction in field space protected by a spontaneously broken symmetry.
+There is no massless scalar particle in the bulk spectrum, but there is a sense in which the photon is a generalized Goldstone boson associated to the pattern of symmetry breaking $\text{Map}(S^d,U(1))\to U(1)$. } for the infinite-dimensional group $\mathcal{G}$.
 Any infrared regulator explicitly breaks the $\mathcal{G}$ symmetry, so in the presence of an infrared regulator $C_a(x)$ is really a \textit{pseudo}-Goldstone boson.

 Perturbative $S$-matrix calculations are usually performed with the boundary condition $\mathcal{C}=0$, and the soft photon theorem says

 The leading soft photon operator

 has matrix elements